microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/46.teams-auth/README.md

 ﻿# teams-auth bot

-Bot Framework v4 bot using Teams authentication sample
+Bot Framework v4 bot using Teams authentication

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to get started with building a bot for Teams.